 Online safety education is included in the curriculum, in order to foster age-appropriate autonomy, digital resilience and ethical digital participation.
 It is the space where safeguarding, technology, community, education and wellbeing all converge.
 The School considers our approach to be both pro-technology and pro-boundaries and staff always carefully plan teaching and learning activities involving digital resources, ensuring that they have thoroughly tested them for suitability and functionality.
 Heatherton also offers a ‘Digital Wellbeing’ seminar for parents from an expert external speaker.

-Moving from the physical classroom to the virtual classroom in March 2020 was unproblematic with the infrastructure in place and the open-minded approach taken on by everyone.
+Moving from the physical classroom to the virtual classroom in January 2021 was unproblematic with the infrastructure in place and the open-minded approach taken on by everyone.
 Preparation started weeks ahead of lockdown with a view that major restrictions were on the horizon.
-During the latest school closure of 2021, once again, teachers instantly moved resources online to ensure an excellent learning experience for all of our pupils.
+Once again, teachers instantly moved resources online to ensure an excellent learning experience for all of our pupils.
 The virtual school not only continues the key areas of the curriculum, but the innovative teaching engages and enthuses pupils with a wide range of exciting activities.

-When the school site is open, isolation or minor Covid symptoms have not caused any pupil at Heatherton to miss out on their education.
-From home, pupils have access to live lessons to stay included in the class through hybrid learning which will continue to remain a key feature of our education plan for as long as required.
-It ensures pupils are equipped to complete homework tasks and their own further research from home as well as ensuring every pupil continues access to the same high-quality education throughout the pandemic.
+Now the school site is open, Covid related absences do not cause any pupil at Heatherton to miss out on their education.
+From home, pupils have access to their normal timetabled lessons via Microsoft Teams to stay included in the class through hybrid learning.
+This will continue to remain a key feature of our education plan for as long as required.
+It ensures pupils are equipped to complete homework tasks and their own further research from home as well as ensuring every pupil has continued access to the same high-quality education and pastoral support throughout the pandemic.

 “Thank you so much to you and your staff.
 I could not recommend Heatherton enough and am so grateful for all that your team are doing.
 Our children are so lucky.” – Heatherton Parent, January 2021.